stanbaek/ece487/docs/PythonTutorial.md

 math.cos(0)
 ```

 With Python code, the convention is to import all required modules at the top of the python script.
 By importing all modules at the beginning of the script, we ensure that all modules have been loaded by the time we need them later in the script.
 Also, it ensures anyone reading our code can very quickly see all the modules (dependencies) needed to run the code.

-We can also import individual function from a module
+We can also import individual functions from a module

 ```python
 from math import sqrt, sin, pi